MochiNishimiya/MochiNishimiya.github.io/content/posts/stack_unwinding.md

 ```

 There're some small details worth noticing while reversing this code:
-  - `r12` acts as pc in the VM, as you can see almost every func will end with `r12 = (r12 + 1)` with some exceptions that it will set `r12` to a specific value, which indicates it's a jump or a call instruction.
+  - `r12` acts as pc in the VM, as you can see almost every `ins_block` will end with `r12 = (r12 + 1)` with some exceptions that it will set `r12` to a specific value, which indicates it's a jump or a call instruction.
   - The VM implemented its own stack frame, which will store return address and arguments that's being passed to a function.

 Static analyzing is not enough cause we have to observe how memories being modified to have a better understanding of the algorithm, at the same time debug it would be too hard since we have to dig down into libraries that implement this type of bytecode, which is really time consuming.
 There's an easy approach which I used while doing this is to put breakpoint at 2 places: `0x159D` and `0x19F8`.
 Putting breakpoint at `0x159D` to observe memories before executing the VM and at `0x19F8` to observe the result after executing a block of instructions.